nus-cs2103/website-base/admin/appendixE-gitHub.md

 **After following the given workflow for at least <tooltip content="i.e., until the end of {{ version_first }}">one iteration</tooltip>, optionally, you may adjust the process rigor** to suit your team's pace.
 Here are some examples:

+* **Switch to a lighter workflow**: While _forking workflow_ is the safest (and is recommended), it is also rather heavy.
+You may switch to a simpler workflow if the forking workflow if you wish.
+Refer the textbook to find more about alternative workflows: _feature branches workflow_ (a reasonable alternative, but if you choose this, make sure your master branch is _protected_), _centralized workflow_ (discouraged).
+Even if you do switch, we still recommend that you use PR reviews, at least for PRs affecting others' features.

 * **Reduce automated tests**: Automated tests have benefits, but they can be a pain to write/maintain.<br>
   It is OK to get rid of some of the troublesome tests and rely more on manual testing instead.
 The less automated tests you have, the higher the risk of regressions; but it may be an acceptable trade-off under the circumstances if tests are slowing you down too much.<br>
   There is no direct penalty for removing tests.
 Also note <trigger trigger="click" for="modal:appEworkflow-testingExpectations">our expectation on test code</trigger>.

 * **Reduce automated checks**: You can also reduce the rigor of checkstyle checks to expedite PR processing.

-* **Switch to a lighter workflow**: While _forking workflow_ is the safest (and is recommended), it is also rather heavy.
-You may switch to a simpler workflow if the forking workflow if you wish.
-Refer the textbook to find more about alternative workflows: _feature branches workflow_, _centralized workflow_.
-Even if you do switch, we still recommend that you use PR reviews, at least for PRs affecting others' features.

 * If you are unsure if a certain adjustment is allowed, you can check with the teaching team first.